-OAO Mechel (MTL), a Russian steel and coal producer, may end up taking control of as many as nine steel mills if Estar Group doesn’t repay a $945 million bank loan by the end of September.
+OAO Mechel (MTL:US), a Russian steel and coal producer, may end up taking control of as many as nine steel mills if Estar Group doesn’t repay a $945 million bank loan by the end of September.

 In 2009 and 2010, Mechel (MTLR) entered into a commercial agreement with 11 Estar steel mills which “were subjected to bankruptcy procedures and other demands from their creditors,” according to a regulatory filing today.
 Mechel agreed to supply raw materials to the mills and sell their products.
 Last year, Mechel acquired two of them, Invicta Merchant Bar in the U.K. and the Donetsk Electrometallurgical Plant in Ukraine.